python/cpython/Doc/library/devmode.rst

         print(nlines)

-Not closing a resource explicitly can leave a resource open for way longer than expected; it can cause severe issues upon exiting the Python exit.
+Not closing a resource explicitly can leave a resource open for way longer than expected; it can cause severe issues upon exiting Python.
 It is bad in CPython, but it is even worse in PyPy.
 Closing resources explicitly makes an application more deterministic and more reliable.